hamishwp/disasterCRVS/README.md

 # disasterCRVS

-Some basic analyses of the overlap between civil registration and vital statistic data and disasters, to be compiled into the background paper on "Disaster statistics and CRVS systems: Background paper on understanding the nexus between disaster-related statistics and civil registration and vital statistics (CRVS) systems".
-This background paper will be first drafted for the Fourth Global Expert Forum for Producers and Users of Disaster Related Statistics.
+This repository contains some basic analyses of the overlap between civil registration and vital statistic data and disasters.
+This data is to be compiled and presented in the background paper on "Disaster statistics and CRVS systems: Background paper on understanding the nexus between disaster-related statistics and civil registration and vital statistics (CRVS) systems".
+This background paper will be first drafted for the [Fourth Global Expert Forum for Producers and Users of Disaster Related Statistics](https://www.uneca.org/eca-events/fourth-global-expert-forum-producers-and-users-disaster-related-statistics).
 The event is hosted at the United Nations Conference Center, Economic Commission for Africa, Addis Ababa, Ethiopia and will take place between the 28th October to 1st November 2024.

 ## Code Structure